NuGet/docs.microsoft.com-nuget.tr-tr/docs/reference/msbuild-targets.md

 ### <a name="restore-outputs"></a>Çıkışları geri yükleme

-Restore, derleme `obj` klasöründe aşağıdaki dosyaları oluşturur:
+Restore derleme klasöründe aşağıdaki dosyaları oluşturur `obj` :

 | Dosya | Açıklama |
 |--------|--------|